yogendhra9/Py_learn/README.md

-This repo contains some basics of python that is going to be useful for dataengineering.
+This repo contains some basics of python that is going to be useful for data engineering.